AdobeDocs/audience-manager.en/help/using/features/administration/administration-overview.md

 ![](assets/rbac-controls.png)

+>[!IMPORTANT]
+>
+> User account management is moving to the [Admin Console](https://helpx.adobe.com/enterprise/using/admin-console.html).
+To start user migration, we require all Audience Manager customers to immediately take the necessary measures described in this article: [Audience Manager user migration to Admin Console](admin-console-migration.md).
+>
+> After all customers have migrated, the user management sections of this document will go away.

 The options under the [!UICONTROL Administration] menu let you create Audience Manager users and assign them to groups.
 You can also view limits (traits, segments, destinations, and models).

 Enterprise customers using [!DNL Audience Manager] need one data management platform for all of their data, but must be able to control the visibility of the different data elements to specific business units.
 You can accomplish this using group permissions, also referred to as [!UICONTROL Role-Based Access Control] ([!UICONTROL RBAC]).